pypa/virtualenv/.github/INCIDENT_RESPONSE.md

 | Medium   | Real damage that needs a race, a specific configuration, or local timing to land.                     | `GHSA-597g-3phw-6986`, a time-of-check to time-of-use gap in directory creation |
 | Low      | A correctness or integrity failure with a narrow or hard-to-reach effect.                             | `GHSA-94p9-xgh2-xp45`, seed wheels used without an integrity check              |

-Severity decides two things.
-High and Critical get a private fork and an out-of-band release.
-Low and Medium may be fixed through an ordinary pull request that does not advertise itself as a security fix, and may wait for the next release.
-Anyone scoring the same issue with CVSS afterwards may land somewhere else, and that is expected.
+Keep undisclosed vulnerabilities in a private advisory and its temporary fork, regardless of severity.
+High and Critical need an out-of-band release.
+Low and Medium may wait for the next release within the agreed disclosure window.
+A public pull request exposes the patch even if its title does not mention security.
+Follow the early-disclosure procedure in [SECURITY.md](SECURITY.md) if the details are public.

 ## Where reports come from